Fuyukai/Tinlok/docs/notes/note-safety.rst

 **All** consumers of unsafe APIs must mark their caller as ``@Unsafe`` or ``@OptIn(Unsafe::class)`` to use unsafe APIs.
 Many of Tinlok's APIs guard unsafe APIs in safe functions so it should be very rare to ever need to use ``@Unsafe`` functions directly.

-The ``Unsafe`` annotation is provided by the :ref:`module_copperchain` module so it can be used outside of Tinlok-related code.